opensvc/docs.opensvc.com/source/collector.evaluation.rst

 System
 ++++++

-* The provisioning template is made for a Linux system supporting btrfs, ext4 and docker 1.8+.
+The provisioning template targets a Linux deployment on a server meeting the following requirements:

+* Linux kernel >= 3.8.
 * 12 GB available in a single mounted writeable filesystem.
 * sudo rules to execute opensvc agent commands as root.
 * A configured bridge, either backend or frontend depending on the desired evaluation collector visibility.
 * A free ip address useable on the bridge, either routable or non-routable depending on the desired evaluation collector visibility.
+* git
+* btrfs tools and kernel module
+* ext4 tools and kernel module
+* docker >= 1.8, preferably installed from the upstream packaging

 OpenSVC agent
 +++++++++++++